SDL-Hercules-390/hyperion/readme/README.HDL.md

 }
 ```

-The dependency section is - for all intents and purposes - called before the module is loaded.
-Its function is to check that there are no incompatibilities between this module and the version of hercules that we are running.
-Dependencies are identified by name, this name is given on the HDL_DEPENDENCY statement.
+The dependency section is, for all intents and purposes, called before the module is loaded.
+Its purpose is to check that there are no incompatibilities between this module and the version of Hercules that we are running.
+Dependencies are identified by name, this name is given on the `HDL_DEPENDENCY` statement.

 Each dependency then has a version code, and a size code, where the version code is a character string, and the size code an integer value.
-If the version or size codes do not match with those in the hercules main module, the module cannot be loaded.
+If the version or size codes do not match with those in the Hercules main module, the module cannot be loaded.
 The version is usually a character string that identifies the version of the component, and the size is to be the size of the component in the case of structures or unions.

 Version and size should be coded as following: